constup/cookbook-nestjs-typescript/src/nestjs/version-9/framework-constructs/providers/README.md

 Providers are nothing more than plain OOP classes.

-The term "providers" in NestJS is introduced because Nest does not have full-featured dependency injection implementation with autowiring (like Symfony, a PHP framework, has).
+The term "providers" in NestJS is introduced because Nest does not have full-featured dependency injection implementation coupled with autowiring, autoconfiguration and autoloading (like Symfony, a PHP framework, has).
 To use dependency injection:
  - `@Injector()`decorator needs to be added to a class manually;
  - a provider must also be manually registered in the `app.module.ts` file.
 You need to add it to `@Module({[providers: []})`